Views from the frontline

 Communities are struggling to cope and adapt to complex disasters caused by multiple and simultaneous events such as pandemics, floods and conflict.
 Risk is being exacerbated by climate change and gender inequality.
 And development decisions are not being informed by the perspectives and experiences of people most at risk.

-We have surveyed over 1117,000 community members to understand the threats to their lives, incomes and assets, and what the solutions are to strengthen their resilience.
+We surveyed over 117,000 community members to understand the threats to their lives, incomes and assets, and what the solutions are to strengthen their resilience.

 This data is now being transformed into locally-led community action plans to build resilience, and national advocacy campaigns to influence policies and development plans.

-Driven by communities themselves, our work aims to increase the inclusion and participation of communities in disaster risk reduction and climate change adaptation.
+Driven by communities themselves, our work aimed to increase the inclusion and participation of communities in disaster risk reduction and climate change adaptation.

 Interviews with people at risk